Cerebrum internal capsule

 * Cerebrum has two cerebral hemispheres.

-* Both hemispheres are incompletely separated by median longitudinal fissure.
+* Both hemispheres are incompletely separated by median longitudinal fissures.

 * Because below, both hemispheres are connected to each other by white matter called corpus callosum (a type of commissural fibers).